Regularization methods for solving hierarchical variational inequalities with complexity guarantees: Introduction

-In this paper we generalize the aforementioned existing results by considering a more general class of hierarchical equilibrium problems admitting the formulation \eqref{eq:P}.
-We prove rates on both levels of the equilibrium problem via a very flexible numerical scheme, which can easily be modulated with respect to problem structure (specifically of the lower-level inclusion problem).
-Our main contributions are threefold: \begin{itemize} \item \textbf{Hilbert space setting.} We extend analyses that are typically confined to finite-dimensional Euclidean spaces to possibly infinite-dimensional real Hilbert spaces. \item \textbf{Monotone-inclusion lower level and modular oracle.} Rather than considering a variational inequality at the lower level, we allow the feasible set to be defined as the solution set of an abstract monotone inclusion.
-This formulation allows to draw from the rich theory of monotone operators and enables a very general algorithmic design based on a monotone-inclusion oracle obtained through a fixed-point encoding, which can be tailored to the structure of the operators involved. \item \textbf{Quantitative guarantees via gap functions.} While much of the existing literature focuses on weak convergence results without explicit rate statements, we introduce gap functions for both the lower- and upper-level problems and establish quantitative convergence guarantees for these measures.
-Our results are formulated within a specific geometric setting in which we assume that the feasibility gap function is assumed to satisfy an Hölderian error bound condition such as \cite{Cabot2005} in the context of hierarchical optimization and more recently \cite{samadi_improved_2025} and \cite{boct2025accelerating}. \end{itemize}
+In this paper we generalize the aforementioned existing results, by considering a significantly larger class of hierarchical equilibrium problems, admitting the formulation \eqref{eq:P}.
+We prove rates on both levels of the equilibrium problem via a very flexible numerical scheme, which can easily be modulated to prevailing problem structure (specifically of the lower-level inclusion problem).
+Our main contributions are threefold: \begin{itemize} \item \textbf{Hilbert space setting.} We extend analyses that are typically confined to finite-dimensional Euclidean spaces to possibly infinite-dimensional real Hilbert spaces. \item \textbf{Monotone-inclusion lower level and modular oracle.} Rather than considering a variational inequality at the lower level, we allow the feasible set to be defined as the solution set of an abstract monotone inclusion problem.
+Within this general framework, we adopt a very general algorithmic design based on a monotone-inclusion oracle obtained through a fixed-point encoding, which can be tailored to the structure of the operators involved.
+As a result, our numerical scheme and our analysis is applicable to entire families of relevant splitting methods, and not just a single one. \item \textbf{Quantitative guarantees via gap functions.} While much of the existing literature focuses on weak convergence results without explicit rate statements, we introduce gap functions for both the lower- and upper-level problems and establish quantitative convergence guarantees for these measures.
+Our results are formulated within a specific geometric setting in which we assume that the gap function associated with the lower-level problem satisfies a Hölderian error bound condition.
+Such settings have already been considered in \cite{Cabot2005} in the context of hierarchical optimization, and more recently in \cite{samadi_improved_2025} and \cite{boct2025accelerating}. \end{itemize}